nkfoss/propel/Report.md

     * Disemvowel may sound like a medieval punishment, but it is actually just removing all of the vowels from a string of characters. `disemvowel("Ike")` would output `k`. `disemvowel("The quick brown fox jumps over the lazy dog")` would output `Th qck brwn fx jmps vr th lzy dg`.
 2. Why Disemvowel?
-    * Disemvowel was a common programming problem that we thought would be apporachable enough as AI novices.
+    * Disemvowel was a common programming problem that we thought would be apporachable as AI novices.
 We had implimented disemvowel in both C and Rust in Practicum, so we had already thought over manual solutions in a couple different contexts.
 Naturally our next move was to apply AI magic to the problem.

 # Set-up
 1. Custom Functions (remove substring)